7 Reliable Ways to Build Wealth In Your 50s

 Eliminating your debt can free up cash flow to put toward other priorities like maxing out your 401(k), IRA, HSA, and other investment vehicles.
 It takes you one step closer to financial freedom and can bring added flexibility to your financial life.

-With retirement on the horizon, it’s crucial to start thinking about and planning for your future.
+With retirement on the horizon, it’s a necessary time to start thinking about and planning for your post-employment future.
 Now is when you get to actively imagine the type of life you want to live in retirement.
 By planning early and brainstorming different ideas, you will be able to craft a plan that works best for you.
-What to consider:
+Here’s what to consider:

-• Do you see yourself embarking on a new career?
+Do you see yourself embarking on a new career?
 Or do you want to take it easy and only work part-time?
 Or what about not at all?
-It is vital to figure out how you want to spend your future.
-It can bring you fulfillment and purpose, two crucial elements to a happy retirement.
+It is important to figure out how you want to spend your future.
+It can bring you fulfillment and purpose, two elements that can help lead to a happy retirement.
+Whether it’s pursuing hobbies you’ve longed for, volunteering, or even starting a small business, having a well-thought-out plan for how you will structure your days will help you stay mentally and emotionally engaged throughout retirement.
+I like to tell my clients, “Practice being retired now.
+Try to make time for yourself and what makes you truly happy, starting today, so you’re ready for that new work-optional lifestyle.”

-• Your health, both mental and physical, is the cornerstone of your retirement plan.
+Your health, both mental and physical, is the cornerstone of your retirement plan.
 Think about the type of activities you want to explore and how you will maintain your health and wellbeing.
+Whether it’s staying active through fitness routines, eating a balanced diet, or staying socially connected, making a plan to prioritize your physical and mental health can help you enjoy your retirement years to the fullest.
+Consider preventive health measures and how you’ll adjust your habits to accommodate any future medical needs as well.

 Building wealth is a worthwhile goal for everyone.
 To get there, you need a plan tailored to your unique needs.
 Abacus is passionate about helping you align your values with your money to live authentically.